VektrexElectronicSystems/SpikeSafePythonSamples/using_force_sense_selector_switch/README.md

 # Using the Force Sense Selector Switch

-These folders contain examples to use the optional integrated switch in the SpikeSafe SMU.
-The Force Sense Selector Switch is a true mechanical switch that controls both the Force leads and the Sense leads from the SpikeSafe SMU.
+These folders contain examples to use the optional integrated switch in the SpikeSafe PSMU.
+The Force Sense Selector Switch is a true mechanical switch that controls both the Force leads and the Sense leads from the SpikeSafe PSMU.
 In these examples, the SpikeSafe outputs currents similar to the examples in [Run SpikeSafe Operating Modes](../run_spikesafe_operating_modes) and then the switch is implemented to either disconnect the SpikeSafe from the test circuit, or to implement an auxiliary power source into the test circuit.

 ## Directory
 - [A/B Force/Sense Switching](A-B_force_sense_switching)